nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ---

 ### Delete a Workout: `workout /delete`
 Removes an existing workout from the workout list.
+Deleting a workout will also delete plans containing the deleted workout.

 Format: `workout /delete <workout index number>`